AjobsTech/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script to list all files with hiddens ones with currentdirectory and the parent of the working dire and the /boot directory in long format.
+a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory